 Buying off the plan essentially means buying a property that is yet to be built.
 You can view the developer’s plans, designs and renders for the property but can not view a physical building.

 Say, for example, you wish to buy an apartment as an investment property.
 You could go to the auction of an existing property and make a bid in the hope that you will be successful.
 The constantly evolving market may mean that you could be waiting a long time before you find a property in the right area, and place a winning bid.

 In contrast, buying off the plan locks in the price of the property, even if the completion date is a year or two in the future.

-In the world of property investing, you often hear, “I wish I’d bought there ten years ago.”
-With an off the plan investment, you can get in on the ground floor – or the penthouse, if you prefer!
+With an off the plan investment, you can get in on the ground floor – or the penthouse, if you prefer.

-And remember that the price is locked in, so after you have paid the deposit you have a clear savings goal to aim for until settlement.
-In the meantime, if the market grows, you’ve made some equity gains.
+And after you have paid the deposit you have a clear savings goal to aim for until settlement.
+Many investors leverage the long settlement period associated with buying off-the-plan as part of their long-term portfolio building strategy.

 Stamp duty can slug investors when buying an existing property.
-But buying off the plan allows investors to minimise this cost.
-For example, if you bought a $240,000 property off the plan in Victoria, you would save approximately $9,000.
+But buying off the plan can allow investors to minimise this cost as there are many Government incentives and stamp duty concessions on offer for people who purchase new.
 Concessions vary from state to state, so check the local conditions with your property investment strategist.

 Buying off the plan means you are eligible to claim depreciation based on a new property.
-Once your property is completed and quantity surveyed, you can begin to reap the benefits of claiming annual depreciation on everything from the bathroom taps to the air-conditioning unit.
+Once your property is completed and quantity surveyed, you can claim annual depreciation on everything from the bathroom taps to the air-conditioning unit.

 3. Off the plan property is easy to hold